dron-dronych/CodePerfect/README.md

 Code is more often read than written.
 I definitely agree with that as we all first read a lot of our own code, and then as we mature on software engineering - we inevitably read a lot of the others' code.
 So, why not make this reading process a pleasant activity for everyone?

 **Good code code should speak for itself** bringing in this concept of self-documenting code where much of the explanation what the code does comes from the actual proper namings: constants, variables, classes, methods & functions, modules & packages.
 Definitely checkout this [naming cheatsheet](https://github.com/kettanaito/naming-cheatsheet) on the universal rules and good practices.

+[Here](https://realpython.com/python-code-quality/) you can read about good Python code quality with some of the popular tools for that.

 ### Standards: a way for beginners
 I share the opinion that for beginners it is best to stick to the widely accepted standards, e.g. Python's PEP8 or Java's standards and common practices.